 In September 2001, the Company's Board of Directors approved plans to integrate the operations of two subsidiaries and close six locations in the Distribution segment and close seven locations and exit certain licensee relationships in the Staffing segment.
-During the second quarter of 2002, based on a continued reassessment of such restructuring plans and activities, the Company determined that three of the six locations in the Distribution segment should remain open.
-In the Staffing segment, all seven locations were closed and the licensee relationships were terminated in 2001.
-The remaining restructuring activities are expected to be completed in 2002.
+During the second quarter of 2002, based on a continued reassessment of such restructuring plans and activities, the Company determined that three of the six locations in the Distribution segment, all seven locations were closed and the licensee relationships were terminated in 2001.
+The Company's restructuring activities are substantially complete as of September 30, 2002.